 While having a good network for all the buildings on your immediate farmstead is certainly desirable, the greatest benefits come from reaching out beyond your immediate vicinity and extending your network across your fields and to other places you work regularly.

-- 2-300 yards for most cellphones (because cellphones generally have very weak WiFi radios to maximize battery life and small antennas to minimize device size)
+- 2-300 yards for most cellphones and battery-operated cameras with internal antennas (because they generally have very weak WiFi radios to maximize battery life and small antennas to minimize device size)

 - up to 1000 yards for most laptops (because they have better WiFi radios and antennas)

 - 2.5 miles to another Hub (because the Hubs have the most powerful WiFi radios and antennas allowed by law)